Go to the main content

 Minor Figures

 Made for coffee creations, Minor Figures barista oat milk varieties are a coffee lover’s dream come true!
-Available in traditional and organic, they’re perfect for enjoying your oat latte your way.
+Available in traditional, light, and organic, they’re perfect for enjoying your oat latte your way.

 Mooala